pjlantz/optee-qemu/README.md

 <p align="center">
   <img src="https://github.com/pjlantz/pjlantz.github.io/raw/master/docs/assets/overview2.png?raw=true" alt="Session between CA and TA" width="50%" height="50%"/>
-      <br /><em>Figure 2: Session between CA and TA - from Linaros presentation [5]</em>
+      <br /><em>Figure 2: Session between CA and TA - from Linaro's presentation [5]</em>
 </p>

 Much of the communication between clients and the TEE is opaque to the driver.
 The main job for the driver is to manage the context, receive requests from the clients, forward them to the TEE and send back the results [2].

 ## Fuzzing of the TEE driver
 CVE-2021-44733 was discovered using fuzzing with syzkaller.
 The description file used for this is provided below.
-Note that `ioctl$TEE_SHM_REGISTER_FD` is only part of Linaros (maintainers) kernel tree and not in upstream.
+Note that `ioctl$TEE_SHM_REGISTER_FD` is only part of Linaro (maintainers) kernel tree and not in upstream.
 The environment provided in 'Setting up the environment' could be used for fuzzing if configured properly according to syzkaller documentation [6]

 ```
 #include <uapi/linux/tee.h>